AndrewRobson06/BeefsMod/README.md

 this is my Terraria Mod BeefsMod

+this repo is basically just a backup if my laptop decides to die or whatever

 i like this game and wanted to make a mods for it and also maybe because there is a new found gap in terraira mods *cough* *cough*

 look at the code and sprites if you want, a lot of coding help was done with Example Mod and [Colin_cs](https://www.youtube.com/@CollinDev) (king) modders blueprint videos on YouTube